techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/IP Addressing.md

-To get my phone's public
+To get my phone's public IP, i opened my browser and googled the same: What is My IP address?

+My phone and tablet's public IP addresses are different, most likely because of DHCP, which allocates